laurencelundblade/draft-ietf-cbor-cde/draft-bormann-cbor-dcbor.md

 floating point value needs to accept a basic integer value in its place (and, if needed, convert it to a floating point value for further processing).

+dCBOR-based applications MUST NOT accept numbers that have not been reduced as specified in this section, except maybe when there has been an explicit request to make the unreduced numbers available for their diagnostic value.
+This is similar to a checking flag mentioned in Section 5.1 (API Considerations) of {{-det}} being set by default.

 # Implementation Status
 {:removeinrfc}